 Rental Car Realities When Driving in Portugal

-Selecting the right vehicle is the single most critical decision for US drivers.
-The choices you make at the rental counter define your experience of driving in Portugal.
+Selecting the right vehicle is the single most critical decision for US drivers heading to the Iberian Peninsula.
+The choices you make when you rent a car in Portugal will physically define your entire road trip experience.

 The Transmission Dilemma